fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 TensorFlow offers many more features built on top of these core
-features: the most important is of course `tf.keras`,^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html) but it also has data loading and preprocessing ops
+features: the most important is of course
+`tf.keras`, ^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html) but it also has data loading and preprocessing ops
 (`tf.data`, `tf.io`, etc.), image processing ops (`tf.image`), signal
 processing ops (`tf.signal`), and more (see
 [Figure 12-1]